ThoBissinger/novel-structure/README.md

 # Novel Structure – Obsidian Plugin

+ATTENTION: This project is almost fully vibe coded using claude code.
+It is to test the capabilities of claude code (and get fast results)

 An Obsidian plugin for managing a novel's structure (section → chapter → subchapter → scene) as individual Markdown notes with frontmatter — with a root note per novel, automatic word/page counts, status tracking, character